Alberich m Ancient Germanic, Germanic Mythology

-WARD m English
+Ward 1 m English

 From an occupational surname for a watchman, derived from Old English weard

 Wardell m English

 From the Germanic name Willahelm

-, which was composed of the elements wil
+, composed of the elements wil

 "will, desire" and helm

 who became a monk.
 The name was common among the Normans, and it became extremely popular in England after William the Conqueror was recognized as the first Norman king of England in the 11th century.
 From then until the modern era it has been among the most common of English names (with John